tbuyus/EnglishPAbjad/README.md

 The lack of consistency in the sounds, that the letters in English can represent, makes learning to read and spell a real problem for learners when compared to other orthographies (like German and Spanish spelling).
 [Decoding](#decoding) is ambigous, not only that so is [encoding](#encoding).

 Τħere are many sounds that can be encoded in more than one way:
-sh - SHeep,SHIP; staTIon, raTIo; Sugar, Sure, iSSue; conCIous
+sh -
+* SH SHeep, SHIP
+* TI staTIon, raTIo
+* S Sugar, Sure, iSSue
+* CI conCIous

 ###Previous efforts to ameliorate this nightmare
 ####Initial teaching alphabets and reference alphabets.